-Human Factors and Design examines the key human factors principles to address at the design stage, looking at how to integrate human factors within engineering programmes, how to develop effective procedures, human machine interfaces, and process plant and control room design.
+Human Factors in Design examines the key human factors principles to address at the design stage, looking at how to integrate human factors within engineering programmes, how to develop effective procedures, human machine interfaces, and process plant and control room design.

-- understand how to integrate human factors in design
+- Understand how to integrate human factors in design

-- understand how to develop effective and safe procedures
+- Understand how to develop effective and safe procedures

-- understand human machine interface design
+- Understand human machine interface design

-- understand how to integrate human factors into plant and control room design.
+- Understand how to integrate human factors into plant and control room design

 Who will benefit?